History of the Jews in Italy

 The history of the Jews in Italy spans more than two thousand years to the present.
 The Jewish presence in Italy dates to the pre-Christian Roman period and has continued, despite periods of extreme persecution and expulsions, until the present.
 As of 2019, the estimated core Jewish population in Italy numbers around 45,000.
 In 2023, the Center for Studies of New Religions estimated the total at 36,000 while the Union of Italian Jewish Communities put the number at 27,000.

-Pre-Christian Rome
+Early Jewish presence

 The Jewish community in Rome is likely one of the oldest continuous Jewish communities in the world, existing from classical times until today.
 Most certainly, it is known that in 139 BCE, Simon Maccabeus sent a Hasmonean embassy to Rome in order to strengthen his alliance with the Roman Republic against the Hellenistic Seleucid kingdom.
 The ambassadors received a cordial welcome from their coreligionists already established in Rome.

-Large numbers of Jews even lived in Rome during the late Roman Republican period (from around 150 BC).
+Large numbers of Jews even lived in Rome during the late Roman Republican period (from around 150 BCE).
 They were largely Greek-speaking and poor.
 As Rome had increasing contact with and military/trade dealings with the Greek-speaking Levant, during the 2nd and 1st centuries BCE, many Greeks, as well as Jews, came to Rome as merchants or were brought there as slaves.
+In Aquileia, a first century BC inscription mentions a freedman named Lucius Aiacius Dama, possibly originating from Damascus, who describes himself as a "Iudaeus", a Jew.
+The Lucilii Gamalae, a prominent Ostian family, have been suggested to descend from a slave from Gamla who took the cognomen Gamala from his city of origin, perhaps arriving in Italy as early as Pompey's conquest of Judaea in 63 BCE.